Short Story - The Hanging Day - Grant Eagar

 "Sarah, you just want to delay the inevitable."
 He turned to where the deputy was hiding.
 "Broom!
 They’re gone now, come out from underneath the porch and help me finish the hanging."

-The deputy crawled out from under the porch and climbed the gallows and reset the trap floor.
+The deputy crawled out from under the porch, climbed the gallows, and reset the trap floor.
 Sarah offered the Sheriff a bright smile.
-"Please Sir, could you read it one more time, it'll only take a minute.
-I think it would restore the appropriate mood of justice since we were interrupted.
+"Please Sir, could you read it one more time, it will only take a minute.
+I think it would kind of reset the mood since we were interrupted.
 The townspeople are returning.
 I know they would appreciate it.”

 She smirked.
 "It did not say to hang me until I was dead, just to hang me.
 I have already been hung.
 I admit it was not a great hanging but a hanging nonetheless."